Agent Skills

 Section titled “Discover”Two surfaces: enumerate everything cheaply, or semantic search by description.

-const { skills } = await mt.listSkills();for (const s of skills) { console.log(`${s.name}\t${s.description}`);}Returns the discovery layer — name + description + a few manifest surface fields per active skill.
+const { skills } = await mt.listSkills();for (const s of skills) { console.log(`${s.name}\t${s.description}`);}Returns the discovery layer: name, description, and a few manifest surface fields per active skill.
 Cheap; this is what agents call up-front before deciding what to load.

-const { hits } = await mt.searchMemory({ query: "rolling deploy with health-check soak", mode: "skills", k: 5,});Hybrid: dense (Vectorize, embeddings over the description) + lexical (Postgres FTS, also over the description), fused via reciprocal rank fusion.
+const { hits } = await mt.searchMemory({ query: "rolling deploy with health-check soak", mode: "skills", k: 5,});Hybrid: dense (Vectorize, embeddings over the description) plus lexical (Postgres FTS, also over the description), fused via reciprocal rank fusion.
 Excluded from mode=auto to keep memory recall and skill discovery distinct surfaces.

 Once you’ve picked a skill, load the body: